Nils1024/restock/README.md

 Song 1 by <a href="https://pixabay.com/users/delosound-46524562/?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=298550">DELOSound</a> from <a href="https://pixabay.com/music//?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=298550">Pixabay</a>

 ## AI Declaration
-I used AI to generate typical boilerplate code and for inspiration (because sometimes there are special Godot functions that I dont know about or when I have written something myself, the AI had a nice idea to make the code more readable or robust), so I could focus more on the game's architecture.
+I used AI to generate typical boilerplate code (CRUD, Logging Facade, etc.) while also modifying it to my own needs and style and sometimes for inspiration (because sometimes there are special Godot functions that I dont know about (Like wrapi or db_to_linear) or the AI had a nice idea to make the code more readable or robust.
+Sometimes it also got worse).
 In addition, I didnt just copy-pasted the code, instead I typed it off while also reading the documentation (if it was a Godot function) to get a better understanding of it.